braveulysses/broker-groovy-sign-in-sample/README.md

 * **SessionHandler**: Invoked for every request.
 Checks for a session and creates one when one doesn't already exist.
-* **ProtectedResourceHandler** `/protected`: Represents an application resource that may not be accessed by an unauthenticated user.
+* **DefaultProtectedResourceHandler** `/protected`: Represents an application resource that may not be accessed by an unauthenticated user.
 If the user is not authenticated, then this handler will redirect to the login endpoint.
 If the user is authenticated, then this handler will perform a SCIM request and display the result.
 * **LoginHandler** `/login`: Creates an OpenID Connect request and redirects to the authentication server.